mnemnion/loon/notes/clu/syntax.md

 `.` represents field access within a symbol, or the decimal in a numeric context.

-`@` represents method access within a symbol, or as a prefix, field access to the first argument of a function.
+`:` represents method access within a symbol.

+`@`: represents the first argument of a function within its definition.

 `` ` `` and ` ~ ` quasiquote and unquote within the macro system.